Hishamdmacaraya/NanoDegree-Business-Analytics/README.md

 Learn how to use statistics and visuals to find and communicate insights.
 Develop Excel skills to manipulate, analyze, and visualize data in a spreadsheet.
 Build Excel models to analyze possible business outcomes.

+#### Project Description

 #### Project 2: Interpret a Data Visualization
->In this project, you'll use statistics and spreadsheet programs like Excel to analyze data from over 500 companies on the New York Stock Exchange.
+In this project, you'll use statistics and spreadsheet programs like Excel to analyze data from over 500 companies on the New York Stock Exchange.
 You'll also forecast financial metrics based on three possible scenarios for a company of your choice from the NYSE dataset. **[Project 2 Instruction.]()**

 #### Project 2 Submission: